pitastrudl/wekanwiki/Custom-Logo.md

 - Custom Logo for Login and Top Left Corner.
 - Optional link when clicking logo.
-- Settings at Admin Panel / Layout.
+- Settings at Admin Panel / Settings / Layout.

 Added [with this commit](https://github.com/wekan/wekan/commit/a7c3317ed696fad8e211b22afbb3012f3a4f2ddb)